Apmds/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 # Scenarios

-## Scenario 1: Exploring local literature in Buenos Aires
+## Scenario 1: Emma explores local literature in Buenos Aires
 Emma Walton, a travel blogger and book lover, is visiting Buenos Aires, Argentina, for two weeks, for explore its literary and cultural heritage.
 She has heard that Buenos Aires has a deep literary history, with famous authors like *Jorge Luis Borges*, and she wants to dive into their works.
 She visits El Ateneo Grand Splendid, a famous book store hoping to find a book by an Argentine author in English.
 But since she is always traveling, it's difficult to carry many books with her, so she prefers to exchange a book from her last trip instead of buying a new one.

 She goes into the app and **searches for the book** *Ficciones* she found in the bookstore.
 A **few results appear** and she chooses one, which happens to be by a literature student from Germany who is also exploring Argentina.
 They **chat through the app** and agree to meet at a nearby cafe later to swap books.
 They swap their books and **rate** each other on how was the exchange.